plasmaster09/multipurpose-data-storage/README.md

 This creates a *static web server* that handles requests for your files.

+## (1.4) Conclusion:

-In the next lesson, we'll discuss what a web server does and build our own.
+In the [next lesson](https://github.com/atcs-wang/inventory-webapp-02-app-server-basics), we'll discuss what a web server does and build our own.